TauAkiou/n64emu-SDL2GyroInjector/README.md

 While this entire plugin was effectively rewritten, the code was primarily copied and readapted from Stolen and Carnivorous' work.
 A majority of the credit for this project goes to them and the ShootersForever community.

-The code has some strange, unusual bugs which will be detailed below, and is still very incomplete.
-I am working on a version that uses SDL2 rather then JoyShockLibrary.
+The code has some strange, unusual bugs which will be detailed in the Issue tracker, and is still very incomplete.
+Build and use at your own risk.
+Pull requests and suggestions to improve the code would be greatly appreciated.

 ##Features:
 * Mouse-style Gyro aiming for the following controllers: